lux-group/povoconnect/README.md

 Note: `fields` argument is optional, if ommited entire object will be retrieved.

-## Retrieving All Object IDs
+## Retrieving All

-If you need to resync all your data because you want to sync a new field from Salesforce.
+If you need to resync all your data.

-list` return all ids for you object so you can create jobs to sync the data.
+`list` returns all ids for you object so you can create jobs to sync the data.

 ```js
 import { queueupSync } from "@luxuryescapes/povoconnect";